kivishdev/charging-station-app/README.md

 - [x] Vue.js frontend setup with Vite and Vue Router (local setup).
 - [x] Login page with authentication (connects to backend `/api/auth/login`).
 - [x] Chargers page to list charging stations (connects to backend `/api/stations`).

+## Day 3 Progress
+- [x] Integrated Map View using Leaflet to display charging stations with interactive markers.
+- [x] Added create, update, and delete functionality for charging stations in the frontend.
+- [x] Connected frontend to backend APIs for full CRUD operations.